top of page

 Research supports the theory that collagen may play an important role in connective tissue-related disorders in Friesian horses.

-THE ROLE OF COLLAGEN The term collagen comes from the Greek word kola (meaning “glue”).
+The term collagen comes from the Greek word kola (meaning “glue”).
 The word originated from the use of animal skin and collagen-rich tissues to make glue.
-In a broader sense, collagen is, in fact the “glue” of all mammalian bodies, including horses and humans.
+In a broader sense, collagen is, in fact, the “glue” of all mammalian bodies, including horses and humans.
 Collagen essentially holds the body together by providing elasticity and strength to most tissues wherever mechanical function is essential, such as skin, cartilage, tendons, and bones.
-The collagen superfamily comprises 28 variations of collagen, which are differentiated by roman numerals (Collagen I, Collagen II, etc.).
+The collagen superfamily comprises 28 variations of collagen, which are differentiated by Roman numerals (Collagen I, Collagen II, etc.).

 The collagen family of proteins is the most abundant in the body – representing the basic building blocks of nearly every tissue and organ.
 Collagen structures form largely by cell-mediated self-assembly of small collagen molecules.
 During the process of collagen self-assembly, various types of inter-molecular “cross-links” stabilize the molecular structures as they form.
 Whether in the early stages of embryonic tendon development or the late stages of connective tissue disease, collagen cross-links play a crucial role in tissue mechanics, cell signaling, tissue damage, and repair.